xyw0025/Tesseract/readme.md

 	python testTesseract.py -i input_data_example/ -f xml
 ```

-It will iterate over files under specified folder
+It will iterate over files under specified folder.
 By default, language is chosen as chi_tra_TRAIN, the output files will be placed in ./output